billba/topical/docs/understanding.md

 await topic.startIfTriggered();
 ```

-This returns true if the topic was begun, false if the topic was not begun, or begun and completed.
+This returns true if the topic was started, false if the topic was not started, or started and completed.

 Not all topics have triggers.
 If not, calling `trigger()` will return a score of 0.